i52vagam/CourseraGettingAndCleaningData/CodeBook.md

 ######1. activity/subject:
   The file is grouped by these variables, so each row has an unique value for the pair activity/subject.
   There is 30 differents subjects and 6 differents activities, so we will have 180 (30x6) rows.
-    * subject: Indicates the subject (person) from which measurements were taken.
+    * **subject**: Indicates the subject (person) from which measurements were taken.
         Values: There are 30 volunteers so the variable will have 30 diferrents values (from 1 to 30)

-    * activity: Show the state of the subject (the action that the subject was performing) when the measurements were taken.
+    * **activity**: Show the state of the subject (the action that the subject was performing) when the measurements were taken.

         Values: it can take 6 differents values:
           * WALKING.
           * WALKING_UPSTAIRS